-Financial Aid Last updated: April 28, 2020
+Financial Aid Last updated: August 9, 2021

 The Financial Aid Office at The Christ College of Nursing and Health Sciences assists students and parents to successfully navigate the financial aid process from beginning to end.
 Financial aid is intended to assist students who otherwise would be unable to finance their education.
 All financial aid in the form of federal loans and grants is administered by the Financial Aid Office under the policies established by the Federal and State governmental guidelines.
-Eligibility is based on demonstrated financial need of the student and/or the student's family and on registered credit hours.
-Please refer to the Financial Aid Policies and Procedures at www.thechristcollege.edu/financialaid for additional information.
+Eligibility is based on the demonstrated financial need of the student and/or the student's family and on registered credit hours.
+Please refer to the Financial Aid Policies and Procedures for additional information.